zephyrproject-rtos/trusted-firmware-m/docs/user_guides/tfm_secure_boot.rst

 switch (see `Build time configuration`_).
 When enabling non-swapping operation then the active image flag is moved between slots during firmware upgrade.
 If firmware is executed-in-place (XIP), then two firmware images must be generated.
-One of them is linked to be executed from slot 0 memory region and the other from slot 1.
+One of them is linked to be executed from the primary slot memory region and the other from the secondary slot.
 The firmware upgrade client, which downloads the new image, must be aware, which slot hosts the active firmware and which acts as a staging area and it is responsible for downloading the proper firmware image.
 At boot time MCUBoot inspects the version number in the image header and passes execution to the newer firmware version.
 New image must be marked for upgrade which is automatically done by Python scripts at compile time.
 Image verification is done the same way in all operational modes.
 If new image fails during authentication then MCUBoot erases the memory slot and starts the other image, after successful authentication.

 At build time automatically two binaries are generated::

-    <build_dir>/install/outputs/fvp/tfm_s_ns_signed.bin : Image linked for slot 0 memory partition
+    <build_dir>/install/outputs/fvp/tfm_s_ns_signed.bin : Image linked for the primary slot memory partition

-    <build_dir>/install/outputs/fvp/tfm_s_ns_signed_1.bin : Image linked for slot 1 memory partition
+    <build_dir>/install/outputs/fvp/tfm_s_ns_signed_1.bin : Image linked for the secondary slot memory partition

 RAM Loading firmware upgrade
 ============================